 Materiality of MHI Group

-To enhance corporate value and grow in the medium to long term through solutions to social issues, MHI Group has identified materiality it should be addressing.
+To enhance corporate value and grow in the medium to long term through solutions to social issues, in fiscal 2020, MHI Group has identified materiality it should be addressing.

 In response to the increasing importance of sustainability in international standards and guidelines, as seen in recent years in the Sustainable Development Goals (SDGs) adopted by the United Nations, growing ESG Investment, and the EU taxonomy and subsequent changes in megatrends influencing the MHI Group, in 2020 we reviewed the materiality identified in 2015 and added five new items as noted below.